Accounting and Tax

 A CPA can set up a savings bucket approach: allocate a percentage of your net profits into tax savings, operations, growth, personal, and retirement.
 Instead of wondering how much to “set aside for taxes,” you have a plan.

-They’ll also help with retirement options for self employed individuals.
-Things like SEP IRA or Solo 401(k), which give you the advantages of retirement savings while aligning with creator income.
+They’ll also help with retirement options for self-employed individuals.
+Things like a SEP IRA or Solo 401(k), which give you the advantages of retirement savings while aligning with creator income.

 When you choose a CPA who understands the creator model, you’re not just “preparing tax returns”; you’re building a resilient financial base.
 That is one of the key benefits of having a CPA.